AdobeDocs/campaign.en/help/v8/config/enhanced-security.md

 ## Secure VPN tunneling {#secure-vpn-tunneling}

-Goal = Provide secure access over private network from customer premise to Campaign instance 3 use cases:
+Secure VPN Tunneling provides a secure access for data in transit over a private network from your premises to the [!DNL Adobe Campaign] instance.

+Three use cases are supported:

-    * FDA over VPN
+* FDA over VPN<!--to access your on-premise database from the Campaign instance over VPN-->

+    >[!CAUTION]
+    >
+    >For FDA over VPB, only on-premise databases are supported.
+[Learn more](#vpn-callouts)

 * Instance login over VPN from thick client

 * Instance SFTP access over VPN

-Customer can access on-prem database over VPN (only on-prem DB supported) Job provided by Adobe to configure VPN automatically - customer cannot do it in a self-serving manner.
-There will be 2 tunnels in case issue on one tunnel > monitoring and alerting on those VPN tunnels
+This is a site-to-site VPN only.
+To ensure continuous availability, there are two tunnels to avoid any outage in case an issue happens on one tunnel.

+>[!NOTE]
+>
+>Only AWS-supported VPN devices are supported.<!--Richa to provide more information?-->

+To ensure proper use of this feature, you must:

+* Set up your side VPN based on the Adobe-side VPN configuration.

+* Keep both the tunnels up for High Availability.

+* Monitor your side tunnel.

+* Be the initiator of the tunnel, and be aligned to reinitiate the connection if the tunnel goes down.

+* Set up a retry mechanism at your end in case connection failures happen.

 ## Customer onboarding and enablement {#onboarding-and-enablement}